Fiedzia/ws/README.md

 Add you service to ws service directory and let anyone use it without the need to create or deploy any software or installing anything beyond ws client.

+Benefits:

+* Bring any api to the command line
+* Process local files with various cloud-based services
+* Try new services without installing any software (you'll need only ws client)
+* Learn just one tool
+* Use any mix of webservices and locally installed unix tools to slice, dice and filter your data, combining them with no effort.

 Examples: